Home

 Student Safety Foundations

-2. Sensation & Pain Gain an understanding of the complexity of pain and how to use this knowledge when teaching asana.
+2. Sensation & Pain Understand the complexity of pain and how to use this knowledge when teaching asana.

-3. About Contraindications & Alternatives Learn the importance of knowing and utilizing contraindications and cautions, and understand how to wisely choose alternatives.
+3. About Contraindications & Alternatives Understand the importance of knowing and utilizing contraindications and cautions, and how to wisely choose alternatives.

 5. Contraindications Index Be familiar with the Yoga Teacher Central Contraindications Index and understand the necessity of having contraindications on hand when teaching.